 - 6 points

-- Typically this unit is assessed in the following ways: (1) oral presentations; (2) assignment (draft of introduction, methods, results and references); and (3) MCQ Test.
+Indicative assessments in this unit are as follows: (1) oral presentations; (2) assignment: draft of paper introduction, methods, results and references; and (3) MCQ Test.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 - DENT5301 Oral Medicine I (formerly DENT5301 Microbiology, Oral Pathology and Temporomandibular Disorders).